pwafire/pwafire/README.markdown

 <!-- end-manifest -->
 ```
 ### // Configuring manifest.json
-Configure/edit the background and theme colors, display type, the Web App short name, the Web App name and icons size (keep icon sizes as **specified** below)
+Configure/edit the background and theme colors, display type, the Web App short name, the Web App name, icons size (keep icon sizes as **specified** below) and your icon/logo paths.
+Also state the img type eg image/ico or image/png.

 Leave the **start url** as recomended below though this can be anything you want; the value we're using has the advantage of being meaningful to **Google Analytics.**